Patient's Query

 Welcome on icliniq.com.

-I passed carefully through your medical history and would like to explain that your symptoms (migrating and pulsating pain) seems nonspecific for any cardiac issue.
-Also, you have no apparent coronary risk factors (your lipid profile is fine with no known hypertension, you should check your blood glucose level) and your already performed cardiac tests are almost normal.
+I have carefully reviewed your medical history and would like to explain that your symptoms (migrating and pulsating pain) seem nonspecific for any cardiac issue.
+Additionally, you have no apparent coronary risk factors (your lipid profile is normal, and you have no known hypertension, though you should check your blood glucose levels).
+The cardiac tests you have already undergone are almost normal.
+A cardiac CT scan is likely to show healthy results without providing any significant decision-making information, as you are not in an intermediate pretest probability for heart disease.
+Another reasonable and safer diagnostic alternative is cardiac magnetic resonance imaging (CMR), which uses gadolinium-based contrast, a more benign option.
+You should discuss these points with your doctor.

-Do any of these tests (ECG, ECHO, and CT) rule out aneurysm?
-If not, how is aneurysm to be diagnosed?
+Do any of these tests (ECG, ECHO, or CT) rule out an aneurysm?
+If not, how is an aneurysm diagnosed?

 Hello,